nanfuka/ireporter-api/README.md

 - Delete a ​red-flag​​ record

 ## heroku
-The app is hosted om heroku at [ireporter-api] (https://reportth.herokuapp.com/)
+The app is hosted on heroku at [ireporter-api](https://reportth.herokuapp.com/)

 ## gh-pages
 - Go to [I-reporter](https://nanfuka.github.io/iReporter/)